 Welcome to my gaming accessibility deep dive.
-I’m Vivek Gohil an accessibility advocate and consultant who uses his expert knowledge and experience to advise game developers into adding relevant accessibility options for gamers with severe mobility disabilities.
+I’m Vivek Gohil an accessibility advocate and consultant who uses his expert knowledge and experience to advise game developers to include accessibility options for gamers with severe mobility disabilities.

-I’ve used a wheelchair for over 20 years, it’s been pretty sweet transcending the method of mobility called walking.
+I’m 31 and live with the degenerative muscle wasting condition called Duchenne Muscular Dystrophy, caused by my muscle fibres lacking the enzyme used to create or repair muscles called Dystrophin.
+I’ve used a wheelchair for over 20 years, it’s been pretty sweet transcending the ancient method of mobility called walking.
 Games usually depict wheelchairs with negative or scary connotations but truthfully, it’s my independence in tangible form.

-Now at age 30, I’m left with restricted hand and finger muscle function, strength and flexibility.
-I have respiratory failure, so I need to use a ventilator all day.
+Now at age 31, I’m left with restricted hand and finger muscle function, strength and flexibility.
+I have respiratory failure, so I require a ventilator to breathe for me all day.
 Energy Level Management is an essential part of my life, as I must regularly balance enjoying activities or moderating fatigue.
 Gaming is a huge passion of mine but as you can imagine it’s a constant challenge just to continue.

 The game with the biggest impact on me was Halo CE, it solidified my status as a gamer.
 Halo completely blew my mind, especially when you escape the Pillar of Autumn and crash land on the Halo array.
 The level of immersion in FPSs was impressive for that 10-year-old boy who was transported to a real alien planet.
 Obviously, I begged my Mum to buy me an Xbox.